ekscrypto/SwiftPublicSuffixList/README.md

 # SwiftPublicSuffixList

-This library is a Swift implementation of the necessary code to check a domain name against the [Public Suffix List](https://publicsuffix.org) list and identify if the domains should be restricted.
+This library is a Swift implementation of the necessary code to check a domain name against the [Public Suffix List](https://publicsuffix.org) and identify if the domains should be restricted.

 Restricted domains should not be allowed to set cookies, directly host websites or send/receive emails.